bdoyle0182/cryptoTips/HashingPasswords.md

 ---
 layout: page
 title: Passwords
-description: How to correctly and safely store user passwords
+description: How to correctly and safely store user passwords, or derive keys from them
 ---

 **When Hashing Passwords**